1 Starting with Access

 OBJECTIVES

-1.1 What are databases?
+1.1 What Are Databases?

-• Addresses of Customers in an address list
+• Customer addresses in an address list

-• Telephone numbers of suppliers in a card catalog
+• Supplier phone numbers in a directory

-• Orders of customers in a folder
+• Customer orders in a folder

 • Tables